tejasranade/KinveyHealth/README.md

-# SportShop
+# KinveyHealth
-A retail app built on Kinvey for a Sport Shop
+A health app built on Kinvey

 ## How to use